omeka/classic-enduser/docs/Installation/Configuring_Language.md

 ## Available languages and codes
 Below are the languages in which Omeka is available (for at least 5% of the interface), along with the two- or four-letter codes that you will need to configure Omeka to use your chosen language.

-Note that the percentage of the interface to translate includes all Omeka-Team-authored modules, many of which may not be applicable to your use.
+Note that the percentage of the interface to translate includes all Omeka-Team-authored plugins, many of which may not be applicable to your use.

 *Last updated: May 17th, 2022.*